clastix/kamaji/docs/content/reference/api.md

         <td><b><a href="#tenantcontrolplanespeccontrolplanedeploymentextraargs">extraArgs</a></b></td>
         <td>object</td>
         <td>
-          ExtraArgs allows adding additional arguments to the Control Plane components, such as kube-apiserver, controller-manager, and scheduler.<br/>
+          ExtraArgs allows adding additional arguments to the Control Plane components, such as kube-apiserver, controller-manager, and scheduler.
+WARNING - This option can override existing parameters and cause components to misbehave in unxpected ways.
+Only modify if you know what you are doing.<br/>
         </td>
         <td>false</td>
       </tr><tr>